Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the -player game

 Let $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ be an admissible recommendation profile.
-On the space $(\Omega,\F,\mathbb{F},\prob)$ defined at point \ref{finite_players:condizione_ammissibilita} of Definition \ref{def_correlated_strategy}, we assign players state dynamics and define the cost functionals.
+On the probability space $(\Omega,\F,\mathbb{F},\prob)$ defined in \eqref{finite_players:condizione_ammissibilita}, we assign players state dynamics and define the cost functionals.
 If all players follow the recommendation $\Lambda$, players' state dynamics are given by the following system of stochastic differential equations:

 for every $j\in\insieme{1,\dots,N}$, where $\mu^N_t$ is the empirical measure of the state processes of all players at time $t$: